riolubruh/YABDP4Nitro/README.md

  ![profile](https://github.com/riolubruh/YABDP4Nitro/assets/54255074/2e48a60a-b235-48fd-a93f-b14c6a2ba695)

  Click the button to add/edit your custom status and paste your clipboard into your status.

+ **Note that if you are using the Custom Status method only, it will only appear for other YABDP4Nitro users when you are online.**

  You should now see the avatar decoration appear around your profile picture!
 </details>